hiibolt/KnowledgeBase/pages/Analysis.md

-## What is the title of the course?
-MATH360 - PRIM Model Building in Appl Math
+## MATH360 - PRIM Model Building in Appl Math
-- # Syllabus Analysis
+	- # Introduction
-  id:: 65b94823-b6c5-47e9-85d7-372c442ee9a2
-	- ## Purpose and goals of the course
 	  To understand and connect concepts of mathematics with real world problems and other scientific disciplines; to communicate mathematics clearly, in writing and orally; to engage effectively and efficiently in problem solving, as an individual and in cooperative situations.
 	- ## The instructor's philosophy
 	  She wants us to be able to break a problem down to its raw, conceptual nature and effectively communicate it over multiple mediums.